 A blog?
 Kinda … maybe, not really.
 Either way, please enjoy some intermittent musings on design, music (a lot of music), tech, and other tangentially related things.
 Some of it might even make you laugh.

-If you only listen to one song, try “Dancing on Volcanoes.”
+If you only listen to one song, try “Unwound.”

 Be strange, but don’t be a stranger.